Essential thrombocythaemia (ET)

 Possible symptoms of ET include:

-- redness, swelling or pain in the hands or feet
+- numbness or tingling in the hands and feet

-- difficulty in concentrating
+- difficulty concentrating

 - itchy skin